amassaad/personal_blog/_posts/2025-12-16-zen-and-the-art-of-infinite-support-loops.markdown

 They say irony is dead, but I'm pretty sure it's just stuck in a ticket queue somewhere at Zendesk.

 Recently, I decided to do some digital spring cleaning.
-I  have had less time for side-projects in my current timeline.
-One rough edge I noticed was an old Zendesk developer account: a relic from a long-forgotten failed app that I didn't need anymore.
+I've had less time for side-projects lately, and you know the old saying: the nail that sticks out gets hammered down.
+For me, that nail was an old Zendesk developer account, a relic from a long-forgotten failed app that I didn't need anymore.
 I only noticed it was still active because, ironically, it started spamming me with a ridiculous amount of emails.

 "No problem," I thought.
 "Zendesk is *the* industry leader in customer support software.
 Surely, using Zendesk to get support from Zendesk to cancel Zendesk will be a seamless experience."
 I thought.